 The initial goal of the movement was to bring in all books of intellectual worth from the surrounding cultures and to translate them into Arabic.
 It is said that, at one point, Al-Mamun sent a camel caravan back from northern Persia with a hundred animals just to carry manuscripts.
 He also managed to obtain a copy of the Almagest—Ptolemy’s groundbreaking work on the solar system—as part of a peace treaty with the Byzantine Empire.

 The translation movement gave Muslims access to the knowledge of the ancient world and also preserved many Greek texts that would have otherwise been lost forever.
-Among them were works of Aristotle, Euclid, and Galen.
-The European Renaissance was, in large part, sparked by the retranslations of these works back into Latin.
+Among them were works of Aristotle and Galen.
+The 12th-century Renaissance in Europe was, in large part, sparked by the retranslations of these works back into Latin.

 As literacy rates were still extremely low, being a translator was a prestigious and well-paid job.
 Translators could expect to get paid the weight of each translated text in gold.
 Al-Kindi (c.
 801–873), who also headed one of the teams in the House of Wisdom, was one of the most important translators.
 He was also a great mathematician, alchemist, physician, and musician and left around 230 original works.
 He was also the first to distill alcohol, which he described in his book The Alchemy of Perfume and Distillation.
 Al-Kindi belonged to a group of free thinkers who believed knowledge should be appreciated regardless of its religious or cultural origin: